timrchavez/turtles/README.md

 Turtles
 =======

-Turtles is an Ansible Playbook Performance Profiler.
-It will let you visualize the performance of an ansible playbook run by parsing the ansible logfile into a DSV file and then feeding it to an R script which will then generate a graph depicting task run times.
+Turtles is a log-based performance profiler.
+Parse a log with the appropriate time information (see below) into a semicolon delimited DSV and then visualize it.

 Requirements
 ------------